j-a-c-k-goes/nymph-balancer/docs/phase_a_notes.md

 ## next steps

-- test a.1 implementation
+- test a.2 implementation (config file parsing)
-- move to a.2 (config file parsing)
+- move to a.3 (basic logging)